MuhammadRidha7/Shia/README.md

 By Allah!
 Nothing remains from the Sunnah of Muhammad other than them praying together! \
 `Bukhari 622`

-I do not see anything remaining of the Sunnah of The Prophet. \
+I do not see anything remaining of the Sunnah of The Prophet (pbuh). \
 `Bukhari 506`

-All of the Sunnah of The Prophet has been destroyed, except salah, but now, that too, has been destroyed. \
+All of the Sunnah of The Prophet (pbuh) has been destroyed, except salah, but now, that too, has been destroyed. \
 `Bukhari 507`

-All of the Sunnah of The Prophet have been corrupted, even salah. \
+All of the Sunnah of The Prophet (pbuh) have been corrupted, even salah. \
 `Al Umm, by Imam Shafi'i, Kitab as-Salat al-Eydayn, vol 1, page 269`

 Nothing remains of the Sunnah, other than Adhan. \